mmaelicke/scikit-gstat/docs/userguide/variogram.rst

  *effective range* as a parameter, as that makes more sense in my opinion.

- As we already calculated an experimental variogram and find the spherical model in the :mod:ˋskgstat.modelsˋ sub-module, we can utilize e.g.
+ As we already calculated an experimental variogram and find the spherical model in the :py:mod:ˋskgstat.modelsˋ sub-module, we can utilize e.g.
  :func:ˋcurve_fit <scipy.optimize.curve_fit>ˋ from scipy to fit the model using a least squares approach.